inf16nyu/home/README.md

   - In your solution for each problem, you must write down the names of any person with whom you discussed it.
 This will not affect your grade.
   - Do not consult solution manuals or other people's solutions from similar courses.

+## Late submission policy
-Late submission policy:  During the semester you are allowed at most two extensions on the homework assignment.
+During the semester you are allowed at most two extensions on the homework assignment.
 Each extension is for at most 48 hours and carries a penalty of 25% off your assignment.